 - Combination skin type implies that some areas of your face produce too much oil mostly on your forehead, nose, and chin.
 This is also called the T-zone.
 T-zones or your forehead, nose down to your chin are the areas that produce too much oil if you have combination skin but other areas of your skin don’t produce too much oil.

 Normally the oil is necessary for the health of the skin.
 It keeps skin smooth, prevents it from drying, and also treats the appearance of wrinkles on the skin.

 But if an excessive amount of oil on the skin tends to have fewer wrinkles.
 Excess oil catches dust, smoke, and other pollutants from the air and clogged pores.

 It also permits fungal and bacterial infections to develop on the skin, that’s why people whose skin is very oily usually get fungal infections and pimples on their faces.

 Your skin type is often based on your genetics or hereditary.
 It means that you inherited it from your parents or your family has oily skin.
 Genetics or hereditary factors can determine how our skin reacts to fluctuating hormones or hormonal changes.

-If you’re a teenager, this might be the cause the hormones in your body, are fluctuating that results in high levels of androgen.
+If you’re a teenager, this might be the cause of the hormones in your body, are fluctuating which results in high levels of androgen.
 Androgen signals the maturity of our sebaceous glands.

-According to the research that Skin can become oily due to the high level of androgen.
-Also, the hormonal fluctuations caused oily skin which occurs during puberty, pregnancy, or menstrual cycles.
+According to the research the Skin can become oily due to the high level of androgen.
+Also, the hormonal fluctuations caused by oily skin occurs during puberty, pregnancy, or menstrual cycles.

-Apart from this, your lifestyle habits, environmental factors, don’t cleanse your skin or remove makeup properly can also play a role in making your skin oily.
+Apart from this, your lifestyle habits, environmental factors, don’t cleanse your skin, or removing makeup properly can also play a role in making your skin oily.
 For many, sleep habits and stress levels trigger shiny skin.

 Tips to cure oily skin: